Welcome to today's edition of the Rush 24-7 podcast.

 If you are a Republican going on any of these networks, how it is done.

-Every question in the sound bites we have today, every question that she was asked, she says, There's so many errors in your question, I don't know where to start.
+Every question in the soundbites we have today, every question that she was asked, she says, there's so many errors in your question, I don't know where to start.

-The premise of your question is something I just don't accept.
+Laura Anderson, the premise of your question is something I just don't accept.

-You know, if the premise is wrong, then stay away from it.
+If the premise is wrong, then stay away from it.

 Don't even answer the question based on the incorrect premise.